piotrmurach/tty-command/README.md

 #### 3.2.3 Timeout

-You can timeout command execuation by providing the `:timeout` option in seconds:
+You can timeout command execution by providing the `:timeout` option in seconds:

 ```ruby
 cmd.run("while test 1; sleep 1; done", timeout: 5)